Tournament Rules & Regulations

 A player may compete for only one team participating in the tournament.
 In the event a player is found to have been rostered to more than one team in the tournament, both teams shall be deemed as the teams that fielded an ineligible player.
 Any team fielding an ineligible player will be disqualified from the tournament

-– Identification cards will be checked against the tournament generated game reports.
+- Player Pass Identification cards will be checked against the Approved Tournament and Generated Game Cards.

-· The shirt number of each player must be the same as the player’s shirt on the tournament roster.
-If not, the referee is not to allow the player to take part in the match until the numbers are the same (Shirt or roster changed).
+- The shirt number of each player must be the same as the player’s shirt on the tournament roster.
+If not, the referee is not to allow the player to take part in the match until the numbers are the same.

 PLAYER AND AGE ELIGIBILITY: